 Chumpy, as he is affectionately known, was born and raised in Mansfield.
 You may remember him as the Australian team's flag bearer at the 2014 Sochi Winter Olympics.
 He won the World Cup in boarder cross in 2010 and then made his Olympic debut later that year in Vancouver.
 He rose to the top of his field by winning gold the World Championships in 2011-12 and 2012-13, becoming the first Australian winter athlete to defend back to back world titles.
-He also won a world cup title at the end of the 2016 season.
+He has won a world cup title at the end of the 2016 season, and represented Australia at the 2018 Winter Olympics.